The Problem Solverz: Series overview

+Shorts (2006–07)

 The main Problem Solverz characters first appeared in an animated short entitled, "Alfe: Gone Cabin Carzy"[sic].
 The short was created and produced by the art collective Paper Rad, and was written by Ben Jones.
 This short was included on their DVD Trash Talking, published by Load Records in 2006.

 The second Paper Rad animated short, "Problem Solvers", was released on a stand-alone DVD in 2008 as a bonus for the seventh volume of The Ganzfeld, a periodical book series written by Dan Nadel.
 Although it does not include the main Problem Solverz characters, it introduces the problem solving concept which Jones would use as the basis of his homonymous Cartoon Network series.